exogee-technology/graphweaver/src/examples/microsoft-entra/README.md

-# Auth Zero Example Graphweaver Project
+# Microsoft Entra Example Graphweaver Project

-This example uses the Sqlite example as a base and adds Auth0 Login.
+This example uses the Sqlite example as a base and adds Microsoft Entra Login.

 ## Making Database changes